Gavia Pass

 It was just a few weeks ago during the Giro d’Italia that the Stelvio pass made cycling news for days.
 The weather was so bad that the Giro either did or did not tell the teams that the descent would be neutralized for safety.
 The leaders flew down it, everyone else went reasonably and lost chunks of time.

 Today, we would climb the famed passo Stelvio.
 And I knew nothing about it.
+Perhaps that was a good thing.

-James Shanahan
+Trek Travel Guide, James Shanahan

-Hotel on the lower slopes of Stelvio
+Hotel on the lower slopes of the passo Gavia

-Having been last I caught and rode with Caitlin Steele and Colin Giffney.
+Having been last I caught up with and rode with Caitlin Steele and Colin Giffney.
 I have ridden with them quite a bit this week.
 We chatted without hardly noticing the steepness of the road in the forest.
-When we went by the Trek Travel guides they were astounded that we were just chatting away.
+When we went by the Trek Travel guides they were astounded that we were chatting away.
 We were supposed to be out of breath.

 Colin and Caitlyn stopped at a planned water/rest stop and I rode ahead, passing Bud Hoffacker and Anne Marie Redmond and then caught Chris and Jim Ashton.
 I’ve ridden with Chris and Jim quite a bit this week as well.

 Eventually we left the forest and could see nothing but road and hairpin curves ahead.
 I tried not to look for the summit but could not help it.
 It was so beautiful.
+Amidst the quiet of solitude of the forest was a constant din of motorcycles’ engines.
+This is a beautiful tourist road for everyone and sports cars and motorcycles use it too.

 Chris and Jim Ashton

 Nearing the top we watched two snow plows coming down the road.
-This morning the road up here was snow covered.
-But with our two hour shuttle followed by a two hour climb, the road was clear although still wet in a lot of places.
+This morning the road up here was snow-covered.
+But with our two-hour shuttle followed by a two-hour climb, the road was clear although still wet in a lot of places.

 At Turn 3 James stayed behind watching for other riders coming up the road.
-Chris, Jim and I rode ahead until Turn 1 when I pulled over and made 10 or 12 beautifully packed snowballs.
+Chris, Jim, and I rode ahead until Turn 1 when I pulled over and made 10 or 12 beautifully packed snowballs.
 The snow was the perfect consistency for this purpose.
 I lofted one down two switchbacks below and it landed near James’ feet.
 Then another.
 And another.
 He looked up and thought I was trying to throw snowballs all around him.
 I wasn’t.
 I was trying to hit him but my throws sucked.

 One more switchback and I reached the top.
 It was cold although the Trek Travel van was parked just before the summit and it seemed to be 10 degrees (5.5 C) warmer on this side than at the top or going over the other side.

 Lunch was on our own at the top.
-Although there were two restaurants which offered warm seating inside, James recommended “Richard,” an Austrian who sets up a grill and cooks bratwurst.
+Although there were two restaurants that offered warm seating inside, James recommended “Richard,” an Austrian who sets up a grill and cooks bratwurst.
 That was good enough for me.

 Richard’s Bratwurst

-Looking towards Bormio
+Looking at the descent towards Bormio

 I followed Chris’ flashing rear light as we went wide in the turn.
 It was wet in the tunnel with snow melt.
 Chris went wide so I did too.
 As he recovered and went back to the right side of the road I was still over the center line when a car, with no lights, appeared in front of me.
 I touched the rear brakes and my biked fishtailed right in front of the car.
 I adjusted and brought the bike back under control and missed a head on collision by six inches or so.
 We did not enter a tunnel with speed after that.
 Chris apologized profusely.

-Jim and Chris Ashton
+Jim and Chris Ashton (Photo: Trek Travel)

 We didn’t know to stop to visit Switzerland but for me it was a moot point as I will be in Switzerland later in the week.
-We followed the road to Bormio then checked into out hotel for the night.
+We followed the road to Bormio then checked into our hotel for the night.

 Cold, Wet, Sleet